Robust Misspecified Models and Paradigm Shifts

-In this subsection, I provide sufficient conditions for $q$-constrained local robustness.
-Several complicating issues arise as a result of the constraints.
-First of all, as in the unconstrained local robustness case, models sufficiently close to a misspecified model must also be misspecified, preventing us from using Lemma \ref{lem:Correctly-full-characterization}.
+In this subsection, I provide necessary conditions and sufficient conditions for constrained local robustness.
+New challenges emerge as a result of the constraint we impose over the competing models.
+First, models sufficiently close to a misspecified model must also be misspecified, which prevents us from using Lemma \ref{lem:Correctly-full-characterization}.